 Not everyone grows wisdom teeth, but for those that do, there may be certain oral health complications associated with them.
-Humming Bird Dental Studio in Richmond Hill provides wisdom tooth removal services.
+Hummingbird Dental in Richmond Hill provides wisdom tooth removal services.
 Wisdom teeth are often problematic when they are retained or impacted instead of growing normally like other teeth.
 The presence of a third molar is more likely to cause a periodontal disease as you age.

 When should you remove your wisdom teeth?

 We advise on the removal of wisdom teeth early rather than waiting until periodontal disease starts to develop.
 If you have had periodontal diseases before, along with other factors such as level of dental hygiene and age, you may develop more serious problems from wisdom teeth.
 Our experienced team of professionals can advise on the correct dental hygiene practices and care your teeth need in order to recover from or prevent these periodontal diseases.
 Besides periodontal disease, tooth decay is also common for people with a third wisdom tooth.
 Above the age of 25, there is a greater risk of postoperative illness after wisdom tooth removal surgery.
 The earlier you get wisdom teeth removal Richmond Hill, the better your chances of full recovery and reducing the risk of dental disease.

 What to expect during wisdom tooth extraction